gift-surg/NiftyMIC/README.md

 ## NiftyMIC applied to Fetal Brain MRI
 Given a set of low-resolution, possibly motion-corrupted, stacks of 2D slices, NiftyMIC produces an isotropic, high-resolution 3D volume.
 As an example, we illustrate its use for fetal MRI by computing a high-resolution visualization of the brain for a neck mass subject.
 Standard clinical HASTE sequences were used to acquire the low-resolution images in multiple orientations.
-The associated brain masks for motion correction can be obtained with the included automated segmentation tool [monaifbs][monaifbs] (a legacy method for automated segmentation can also be found in the [fetal_brain_seg][fetal_brain_seg] package).
+The associated brain masks for motion correction can be obtained with the included automated segmentation tool [MONAIfbs][monaifbs] (a legacy method for automated segmentation can also be found in the [fetal_brain_seg][fetal_brain_seg] package).
 Full working examples on automated segmentation and high-resolution reconstruction of fetal brain MRI using NiftyMIC is described in the [Usage](https://github.com/gift-surg/NiftyMIC#automatic-segmentation-and-high-resolution-reconstruction-of-fetal-brain-mri) section below.

 <p align="center">